An inmate wrote to a famous photographer. Their letters, and friendship, became a collaborative project

 During the pandemic, much of the world has had to confront those parameters.
 "I'm no stranger to having to adapt to an adverse environment.
 It's a culture shock to most of the rest of the world..." said Cabrera (to CNN) over JPay.
 "The pandemic has exposed our character and circumstances on an unprecedented level ... adversarial mentalities can be the strongest bonding adhesive across cultural divides, yet we are turning on each other.

-But Cabrera hopes "The Parameter of Our Cages" can show a meaningful connection formed under constraints, and during a time of deep polarity.
+But Cabrera hopes "The Parameter of Our Cage" can show a meaningful connection formed under constraints, and during a time of deep polarity.

 "These are trying times for everyone, for different reasons," Cabrera said.
 "This project can do something to build and galvanize an expanded sense of community as we move forward towards a place with a newfound love (and) respect for 'other' people.
 That isn't limited to inmates.
 Anyone we consider an 'other' threatens our understanding of 'self.'"